Midlife Crisis Car

 - Red from That '70s Show buys a Corvette in the 4th season, which has been waiting 25 years to get because he had kids.

-- In Agents of S.H.I.E.L.D., an old acquaintance of Agent Coulson tells him he's having a midlife crisis, what with the airborne mancave, renewed idealism, surrounding himself with attractive agents, and yes, the flying Corvette named Lola.
-Having just recovered from a Not-So-Near Death Experience, he quips that it's "More of an afterlife crisis."
+- An old acquaintance of Agent Coulson tells him he's having a midlife crisis, what with the airborne mancave, renewed idealism, surrounding himself with attractive agents, and yes, the flying Corvette named Lola.
+Having just recovered from a Not-So-Near-Death Experience, he quips that it's "More of an afterlife crisis."

 - In Please Like Me, John's father buys himself a Porsche - despite his son and girlfriend mocking him for it.